+Hedonistic and Reparative Motives

-Hedonistic and reparative motives.
-Hedonistic and reparative motives for SM were found as dominant in the West.
-Hedonistic motive means that women who became surrogates just enjoy being pregnant (Ciccarelli & Beckman, 2005; Imrie and Jadva, 2014; Parker, 1983).
-Reparative motive means that by surrogacy women wished to repair an earlier loss or a sense of damage.
-This could be a reproductive-related loss, such as an abortion, prior adoption or miscarriage (Parker, 1983), losses ensuing from recent divorce (Samama, 2002), or untimely death of a close family member or friend (Kanefield, 1999).
-Some women were led to surrogacy by the sense of ‘‘existential emptiness’’.
-They considered the surrogacy as a way of ‘‘fulfilling themselves’’, ‘‘filling their lives with something meaningful’’ (Samama, 2002).
+Hedonistic and reparative motives for being a SM were found to be dominant in the West.
+A hedonistic motive implies that women become surrogates because they enjoy being pregnant (Ciccarelli & Beckman, 2005; Imrie & Jadva, 2014; Parker, 1983).
+A reparative motive suggests that through surrogacy, women wished to repair an earlier loss or sense of damage.
+This could be a reproductive-related loss such as an abortion, prior adoption, or miscarriage (Parker, 1983); losses ensuing from recent divorce (Samama, 2002); or the untimely death of a close family member or friend (Kanefield, 1999).
+Some women were led to surrogacy by the sense of “existential emptiness.”
+They considered the surrogacy as a means of “fulfilling themselves” and “filling their lives with something meaningful” (Samama, 2002).

+Altruistic and Financial Motives

-Altruistic and financial motivations.
-Altruistic and financial motives of SM are ostensible opposites that sometimes meet in striking unity.
+Altruistic and financial motives of a SM are apparent opposites that sometimes meet in striking unity.
 Altruistic motives are mostly found in the West.
-Even in the countries that allow compensation to surrogates, such as the USA, reported that helping a childless couple was their main motivation (Ciccarelli & Beckman, 2005; Ferolino, Camposo, Estaño, & Tacbobo, 2020; Imrie and Jadva 2014; Parker, 1983; Ragoné, 1994).
+Countries that allow compensation to surrogates, such as the US, reported that helping a childless couple was their main motivation (Ciccarelli & Beckman, 2005; Ferolino, Camposo, Estaño, & Tacbobo, 2020; Imrie & Jadva 2014; Parker, 1983; Ragoné, 1994).

 The evidence of payment as a chief incentive among Western surrogates is mixed: 40% of surrogates interviewed by Einwohner (1989) and 21% of those interviewed by Baslington (2002) stated that the fee was their main but not only motivator.
-Respondents on other studies (Bromfield, 2016; Imrie and Jadva, 2014; Ragoné, 1994; Teman, 2009; 2010) downplayed the economic aspect of surrogacy by stressing cultural values like gift, sisterhood or mission.
+Respondents of other studies (Bromfield, 2016; Imrie & Jadva, 2014; Ragoné, 1994; Teman, 2009, 2010) downplayed the economic aspect of surrogacy by stressing cultural values like gift-giving, sisterhood, or mission.

 The surrogates in India seldom gave altruism as their motivation.
-They see surrogacy as “God-given opportunity for poor Indian mothers to serve their family” – such narrative allows them to reinforce the primary identity as selfless mothers rather than as wage-earning workers (Pande, 2010: 302).
-In the study of Karandikar et al (2014) all the participants stated that their primary motivation was the financial compensation that was offered to them.
-In Rozée, Unisa, & de La Rochebrochard, (2020) study 97% (32 from 33) clearly stated their financial motivation; moreover, they saw the surrogacy contract as a unique opportunity for upward social mobility offering better working conditions than their previous jobs.
+They view surrogacy as a “God-given opportunity for poor Indian mothers to serve their family.”
+This narrative allows them to reinforce their primary identity as selfless mothers rather than wage-earning workers (Pande, 2010, p.
+302).
+In the study of Karandikar et al. (2014), all the participants stated that their primary motivation was the financial compensation offered to them.
+In Rozée, Unisa, and de La Rochebrochard’s (2020) study, 97% (32 of 33 participants) clearly stated a financial motivation; moreover, they saw the surrogacy contract as a unique opportunity for upward social mobility that offered better working conditions than their previous jobs.
 In fact, most respondents did not appear to be in desperate poverty.
-They considered that using their reproductive body was a better alternative than other wage labor available for women in India.
+They considered using their reproductive body a better alternative than other wage labor available to women in India.